Codes4Fun/moshi.cpp/README.md

  -DGGML_LIBRARY_DIR=~/repos/ggml/build/src\
  -DSentencePiece_INCLUDE_DIR=~/repos/sentencepiece/include\
  -DSentencePiece_LIBRARY_DIR=~/repos/sentencepiece/lib\
- -DFFmpeg_DIR=~/lib/ffmpeg-master-latest-win64-lgpl-shared
+ -DFFmpeg_DIR=~/lib/ffmpeg-master-latest-linux64-lgpl-shared
 ```

 And finally build it.
 ```
 cmake --build .
 ```
 That will create a bin directory under build.
 You will need to copy over ggml libraries, and if needed the ffmpeg libraries.
-On windows you will need to copy over ffmpeg, sdl2.
+On windows you will need to also copy over sdl2.

 ## Data / Weights